 You also won’t want to put your Christmas tree next to a fireplace, both because of the heat source and because of the fire safety risk!

 3. Water Appropriately

-After re-cutting your tree, you’ll want to give it water within the next 24 hours.
+After re-cutting your tree, you’ll want to give it water frequently over the next 24 hours.
+Fresh trees are usually thirsty.
 So once it’s in its stand and appropriately placed, fill the stand with water.

-Once the tree has been given its initial water, check it twice a day.
+Once the tree has soaked up all the water it can on that first day, be sure to check it twice a day moving forward.
 You don’t want the tree to dry out as that will lead to it dying faster, which can lead to dropped needles, and increase your tree’s fire risk!

 Normal water is just fine.
 You don’t need to put any special additives in your Christmas tree’s water.
 While some sources will suggest adding commercial tree food, sugar or even aspirin to your tree’s water, studies haven’t proven that these things actually do anything.

-And if you have pets who may find a way to drink from the tree’s base, these additives could actually wind up being dangerous!
+And if you have pets or small children who may find a way to drink from the tree’s base, these additives could actually wind up being dangerous!